Sunlight

 Pruning

-Only prune a Medjool if fronds are completely brown.
+Only prune a Medjool Date Palm when fronds are completely brown.
 Partially green fronds are still giving valuable nutrients to the palm tree.

 Do Medjool Date Palms produce edible dates?